-I am in a job role that some days I fear is too much for my old brain to grow to.
+I am in a job role that some days I fear is too much for my old brain to grow to, or maybe I just hate it.
 I allowed myself to nearly fall for someone who I felt wasn’t being fully upfront with me.
 Yet, it was him I directed my rage toward when I found out I was right.
 I’ve been some version of sick for a full eight weeks and just generally feeling beaten by life.

 In my quest to be less-holey, I’ve been using my Bible app every day.
 My new favorite is Ephesians 4:23… “but instead let the Spirit renew your thoughts and attitudes”.
 Trying so hard, Lord to put my thoughts and attitudes in the path of your glorious renewal instead of letting them be battered about by the tsunami of self-doubt and pity.